shobhitvashistha/ml-self-learning/README.md

 When to use an ANN?
 - Problems with large number of input features and complex patterns
 - Problems that are too difficult for computers to solve but are almost trivial to humans

+### Perceptron

+The most basic form of a feed forward network

+- decision function that receives inputs to produce a binary output
+- output of 1 triggers the activation function while 0 does not
+- in case of additional layers, 1 output can be configured to pass the output to next layer
+- example activation function could be `>=0`, i.e. 1 output for non-negative numbers and 0 for negative ones
+- weakness: output is binary, so a small change in weights/biases can produce polarizing results, which makes it difficult to train a model that is accurate with new data
+- Sigmoid neuron - Alternative to perceptron with continuous output between 0-1 achieved by utilizing the sigmoid function `1 / (1 + exp(-x))`
+- Hyperbolic tangent - Another alternative, `tanh(x)` produces output between -1 and 1, so it also outputs negative numbers, unlike sigmoid function
+- Multilayer Perceptron (MLP) - Aggregate of multiple layers of perceptrons into a unified prediction model
+- high number of hyperparameters mean it takes longer to run/train than other shallow models (can generally still be faster than SVM)

+### Deep learning

+A neural network with deep number of layers (at least 5-10).
+Can be useful in interpreting high number of features and breaking down complex patterns into simpler patterns.